-The quantities P{chaos} and p{th} depend on h.
+The quantities $P{\rm chaos}$ and $p{\rm th}$ depend on h.
 As we move to larger values of h, the strength of the interactions increases and hence it is expected that slight perturbations produce a behavior in which the fraction of nodes whose dynamical patterns are easily disturbed grows.
 This is indeed the case, as illustrated in Fig. 8(b).
 The color-coded figure shows that as h is increased, the probability of having a chaotic phase grows, and that the onset of such chaotic patterns shifts to smaller values of p.
-This drift of p{th} is however bounded.
-For small enough values of p (even for very large h), most of the elements activate each other $(W{ij}=1$ for a large fraction of pairs ij and ji) and hence the resulting dynamics is steady.
-In other words, the onset of chaotic regimes is always located at a nonzero value of $p{\rm th}$ (the same applies to the right (decaying) part of $P{ch}(p)$, but in this case the activity falls down to zero).
+This drift of $p{\rm th}$ is however bounded.
+For small enough values of p (even for very large p), most of the elements activate each other (p) and hence the resulting dynamics is steady.
+In other words, the onset of chaotic regimes is always located at a nonzero value of p (the same applies to the right (decaying) part of p (p), but in this case the activity falls down to zero).